rlf5497/olympic-data-warehouse/docs/naming_conventions.md

 ### 🔧 Technical Columns (`<dwh>`)

-**Purpose**
+**Purpose:**
-- Technical metadata columns used for lineage, auditing, and data quality.
+Technical metadata columns used for lineage, auditing, and data quality.

 **Rules**
 - Prefixed with `dwh_`